Natural Resources and Commodities

 While the familiar themes of investing in natural resources and commodities are under pressure, many positive aspects of the future outlook remain.

-- Many of the companies and industries have spent the last several years restructuring their business models and strategy.
-As a result, they entered this crisis with secure balance sheets, lower operating costs, and improving returns on/of capital (i.e., dividends and share repurchases) and thus are positioned to weather the current environment.
+2. Many of the companies and industries have spent the last several years restructuring their business models and strategy.
+As a result, we believe they have secure balance sheets, lower operating costs, and improving returns on/of capital (i.e., dividends and share repurchases) and thus are positioned to weather the current environment.

 VanEck pioneered commodity-equity investing with the nation’s first gold equity strategy in 1968 and reaffirmed its leadership when it was among the first to provide investors an actively managed portfolio of diversified natural resource equities in 1994.